avalanche123/uvrb/ext/README.md

-This directory contains libuv submodule the bindings are written for since there are no versioning tags for the libuv itself yet.
-To use this local copy of libuv, got to root directory of the uvrb project and run:
+Put a libuv.(so|dll|dylib) in this directory to hint uvrb to use it.
+To use submoduled libuv, go to root directory of uvrb project and run:

 ```shell
 git submodule update --init